-Established for the exploration, exploitation, transfer and mining usufruct; however, its main activity is currently the purchase and sale of investments in equity instruments.
-This company has shares of the Company and investments in Inversiones Portuarias Chancay S.A.A and Cementos Polpaico S.A.
-The Subsidiary holds 47 mining concessions, of which there are 43 concessions with an indefinite term and 4 concessions with a resolution of extinction.
+This company was incorporated for exploration, operation, assignment, and mining usufruct; however, its main activity now is the purchase and sale of investments in equity instruments.
+This subsidiary has shares of the Company and investments in Inversiones Portuarias Chancay S.A.A and Cementos Polpaico S.A.
+This subsidiary has 47 mining concessions, from which there are 30 concessions with an indefinite term.